jainam-bhavasar/CE678_PROJECT/README.md

 1. If you want to start working, then create a new branch and start working
 2. When done, merge into the master branch.
-3. IMP - WRITE APPROPRIATE COMMENTS IN THE  FILE 'project.ipynb' with your name in it.
+3. IMP - WRITE APPROPRIATE COMMENTS IN THE  FILE 'project.ipynb' WITH YOUR NAME IN IT.
+4. IMP - Explain the steps [here](https://www.dropbox.com/scl/fi/uun1m9xwssywjvfamsoll/CE678-LAB.paper?dl=0&rlkey=nuggb6ffqvkql010m8ll3uwtx) you have to take in your answer (just an overview) for others to understand and not waste their time to reach up to you.
 ### PROGRESS

 |        Question        |ASCII                          |